floresbakker/OntoSVG/README.md

 # Specification 'OntoSVG'

-This is the repository for OntoSVG, the semantic SVG vocabulary.
+This is the repository for OntoSVG, the vocabulary for Scalable Vector Graphics (SVG).
 You're welcome to contribute!

 OntoSVG offers a toolset comprising of a comprehensive description of the SVG vocabulary - the elements and attributes that constitute SVG documents - and the algorithms with which SVG documents can be generated, as well as tools that make use of this vocabulary to actually parse and generate SVG graphics.